btskinner/rworkshop/_modules/syntax.md

 Packages
 ========

-Like I said above, user-submitted packages are a huge part of what makes R great.
+User-submitted packages are a huge part of what makes R great.
 Most of your scripts will make use of one or more packages.

 Installation
 ------------